 Custom die cut labels can add an extra dimension to the look of your beer, but there are some considerations you need to make before you commit to a shape.
 If not done appropriately, the shape of a cut can lead to issues during the printing or application process.
 It’s important to evaluate potential danger areas so that you know your custom shape is ready for printing.

-Acute angles may give your label a sharp look, but they these corners may accidentally tear away from the rest of your label during application or printing.
+Acute angles may give your label a sharp look, but these corners may accidentally tear away from the rest of your label during application or printing.
 During the converting process (when the printed labels are die cut), the excess material—also known as the matrix—is removed to only leave the label behind.
 Sharp corners are prone to being torn off along with the matrix, which can lead to more waste, and a more difficult label to apply to your container.

 Holes Within a Label